Generic selectors

 The Celtic tribes of Europe, including the ones in Gaul, Britain, Ireland, and the Iberian Peninsula, worshipped Taranis, the god of weather, fire, sky, and storms.
 Similar gods were also worshipped across various regions, including those near the Rhine River.

 Since Taranis was a well-known deity, seven altars to him still exist in various European countries, such as Britain, France, Germany, and Serbia.
 He was often referred to as the Celtic god of lightning and thunder.
 His attributes are similar to those of other storm gods such as Perun, Yahweh, and Thor.
-Taranis is often compared to Jupiter, the sky god of Rome.
-The Romans were the first to document the religion of Taranis.
+Taranis is often compared to Jupiter, the sky god of Rome and the Romans were also the first to document the religious following of Taranis.

 Physical Traits